 Key voices

-• Peter Martin Phillips — sociologist whose 1994 UC Davis dissertation A Relative Advantage: Sociology of the San Francisco Bohemian Club mapped the Club's network of influence in detail.
+• Peter Martin Phillips — sociologist whose 1994 UC Davis PhD dissertation A Relative Advantage: Sociology of the San Francisco Bohemian Club mapped the Club's network of influence through documented membership and policy data.

-• Philip Weiss — journalist whose 1989 Spy magazine infiltration piece, "Masters of the Universe Go to Camp," was the first major mainstream exposé.
+• Philip Weiss — journalist whose November 1989 Spy magazine piece "Masters of the Universe Go to Camp" was the first major mainstream infiltration.

-• Mary Moore — longtime organizer of the Bohemian Grove Action Network; her archive of leaked Lakeside Talks and member rosters dates back to the 1980s.
+• Mary Moore (d.
+2022) — longtime organizer of the Bohemian Grove Action Network; her archive of leaked Lakeside Talks and member rosters dates back to the 1980s.

 The official position

-The Bohemian Club describes itself as a social club that offers members an opportunity to enjoy camaraderie, the arts, and the outdoors.
-The Cremation of Care is presented as a theatrical tradition dating to the late nineteenth century.
-Club spokespeople have, over the years, declined to release full member lists or transcripts of Lakeside Talks, describing the privacy as a long-standing convention rather than a matter of secrecy.
+The Bohemian Club describes itself as a private social club whose purpose is to offer its members opportunities to enjoy camaraderie, the arts, and the outdoors.
+The annual encampment is described as a summer retreat.
+The Cremation of Care is presented as a theatrical tradition dating to the late nineteenth century and nothing more.
+Club spokespeople, in the rare occasions when they have spoken publicly, have declined to release full member rosters, transcripts of Lakeside Talks, or photographs from inside the encampment — describing these privacy practices as long-standing convention rather than active secrecy.
+The Club's public-facing materials, to the extent they exist, emphasize the literary and artistic heritage of Twain, London, Bierce, and Harte.

 Where it is now

 The encampments continue.
-The 2025 session ran from mid-July through early August.
-The Bohemian Grove Action Network continues to organize annual protests outside the Monte Rio entrance, and occasional leaks of member rosters, guest lists, and Lakeside Talks still surface online.
-The broader question — how much influence actually passes through the Grove versus other elite institutions such as the World Economic Forum, Bilderberg, or the Council on Foreign Relations — has not been answered, and likely cannot be from outside.
+The 2025 session ran from mid-July through early August, and the 2026 session is scheduled for the same window.
+The Bohemian Grove Action Network, though diminished since Mary Moore's 2022 death, continues to organize an annual protest outside the Monte Rio entrance.
+Occasional leaks of individual Lakeside Talks and photographs still surface.
+The broader question — how much influence actually moves through the Grove in 2026 compared to institutions like the World Economic Forum, compared to the newer tech-elite conferences at Sun Valley and Herb Allen's annual gathering — has not been answered, and likely cannot be from outside.
+What the Boguslaw leak established, for the first time in this much detail in this long a window, is that the question is still worth asking.

 Go deeper